iPlumb3r/EcosystemMapping/1_Semantic/About_Intentional_VS_Extensional_Dichotomy_EN.md

 After analysis, it appears that the reason for this failure is essentially linked to the "monolithic" nature of the models that were developed.
 Monolithic in the sense that each ITEM/Individual on the map can only belong to 1 and only 1 TYPE/Class and each model has to deal with TYPES/Classes which are not very homogeneous between them because they are based on diametrically opposed logic (BUT totally complementary).

 Indeed, sometimes the TYPES/Classes used are :
-* Oriented in relation to the "role played"". (=> What they "ARE").
+* Oriented in relation to the "role played"". (=> What they "DOES").
 Examples: "Customer", "Product Supplied".
 Or...
 * Oriented to their "nature" (=> What they "ARE"): Examples: "Organization", "Software"